noemilemonnier/firstSwiftUI/README.md

 This is my first iOS app using SwiftUI following CodingWithChris tutorial but customizing it and playing around a bit more.

 # To Launch
-Open on XCode
-Select IPhone 11 device to view
+Open on XCode; Select IPhone 11 device to view; Press Start
-Press Start